valayDave/metaflow-kube-demo/Readme.md

     - Ensure to use `image=python:<conda_python_version>`

 ### Running on GPU Clusters.
-- Instructions for GPU Based setup for Metaflow on Kubernetes can be found [here](https://github.com/valayDave/metaflow-on-kubernetes-docs/blob/gpu_support/gpu.md)
+- Instructions for GPU Based setup for Metaflow on Kubernetes can be found [here](https://github.com/valayDave/metaflow-on-kubernetes-docs/blob/master/gpu.md)

-- The deployment Is works for Cuda 9.x.
+- The deployment works for Cuda 10.2,9.1.
 - Results of GPU Run on [experiments_analytics_gpumnist.ipynb](experiments_analytics_gpumnist.ipynb)

 ## CLI Operations Available with Kube: